Elmer Davis: Postwar career

 Following the war, Davis continued his career in radio on ABC.
 Davis used the platform to criticize Senator Joseph McCarthy for his anti-communist investigations.

 Davis was one of the four journalists who portrayed themselves in the 1951 film The Day the Earth Stood Still, and he was the host and narrator of the ABC television series, Pulitzer Prize Playhouse (1950–52), which won a Primetime Emmy Award for Outstanding Drama Series.

 He was a longstanding member of The Baker Street Irregulars, the literary society dedicated to keeping green the memory of Sherlock Holmes.

 On June 29, 1952, the Washington Post published a two-page essay by Davis, which he opened by questioning "how long will these former Communists and former sympathizers abuse the patience of the vast majority which had sense enough never to be Communists in the first place?"
-He cited their "arrogance" as the most "irritating thing" about them. he specifically mentioned Whittaker Chambers, who at that time were testifying before the Senate Internal Security Subcommittee.
+He cited their "arrogance" as the most "irritating thing" about them.
+He specifically mentioned Whittaker Chambers, who was then testifying before the Senate Internal Security Subcommittee.

 Davis retired from broadcasting in 1953 after suffering a heart attack.

-Personal life and death
+Death

 Davis died in May 1958 of complications from a stroke.

 Legacy

-Davis was considered to be one of he also was greatest news reporters of the mid-20th century, on a level with Edward R. Murrow.
-Among the many awards Davis received were three Peabody Awards, including an award during its inaugural year.
+Davis received many awards, among them three Peabody Awards, including an award during its inaugural year.
 Foreign governments also recognized Davis when he was inducted into the Dutch Order of Orange-Nassau and the Czechoslovak Order of the White Lion, among others.

 In 1946, Davis received the Alfred I. duPont Award.